PacktPublishing/Machine-Learning-Engineering-with-Python-Second-Edition/README.md

 ```console
 conda env --name mleng python=3.10
 ```
 creating a Conda environment called mleng with Python version 3.8, but the command specifies python=3.10.
-To align with the intended version, the text should be should be:
+To align with the intended version, the correct text should be:

 **First, if we want to create a conda environment called mleng with Python version 3.10 installed**